raynoppe/BLACKICEcoder/README.md

 ### Future changes

 * Clean-up the codebase to make it lighter.
+* Change the backend from PHP to Node.js (Thoughts?)
 * Add a plugin manager to add functionality like lint and Emet.

 ### Requirements

 You can run BLACKICEcoder either online or locally on any Android phone that can run [Termux](https://termux.com/).
+I strongly recommend installing Hacker's Keyboard or another keyboard that has Ctrl, Shift and Arrow button else you will not be able to select text.

 On Linux, Windows or Mac based desktops/laptops.
 The only requirement is to have PHP 5 available (5.3 recommended).
 You can have this either as a vanilla installation or via a program such as WAMP or XAMPP (for Windows) or MAMP (for Mac).